deanmao/xtend/proxy/README.md

 into a single file.
 Here we will initialize parameters specific to the browser client.

+### property_tester.coffee

+This is mainly a utility script for testing strings of values against a set of predefined property sets.
+Basically we use this to determine if a method/attribute requires processing.

+### util.coffee

+Contains a bunch of shared code that doesn't belong anywhere else.

 ### dns_server.coffee

 Primary used for development mode.
 One should create a file called